Skip to main content

 3. Execute an upgrade at the agreed block

-Smooth execution of a protocol upgrade is critical to the Vega network, and any downtime or disruption must be minimised.
+Smooth execution of a protocol upgrade is critical to keeping a network running, and any downtime or disruption must be minimised.
 Using Vega Visor is recommended and will automatically prepare and execute a protocol upgrade.
 Alternatively, a node operator can manually perform an upgrade at an agreed block height for an agreed Vega software version.

 To help with protocol upgrades, the following endpoints can provide relevant information: